insqu/sc/README.md

 - n
 - y

-Wait for the install to finish
+Wait for the setup to complete\

-Once Hardhat has been installed, you will see sometjing like:
+You should see something like:
 ```
 Project created
 See the README.md file for some example tasks you can run
 ```
-You can read the .md file in any way you like.
-One suggestion is to use vim:
+You can read the `README.md` file in any way you like\ One suggestion is to use vim:
 ```sh
 vim README.md
 ```
-For those unfamiliar with Vim (or Vi), it can be a little confusing at first.
-Look up Vim on a search engine to find commands, but for now it is sufficent to simply read the file _with your eyes_, and when you have absorbed it use `:q` to exit out of the vim environment.
+For those unfamiliar with Vim (or Vi), it can be a little confusing at first\ You may want to look up Vim on a search engine to find commands, but for now it is sufficent to simply read the file _with your eyes_, and when you have absorbed it use `:q` to exit out of the vim environment

-It is a good opportunity to try the commands in the the `README.md` file, and take a look at the outputs you get.
+It is a good opportunity to try the commands in the the `README.md` file, and take a look at the outputs you get

 ## Task 1
-Run the command `npx hardhat test`
+Run the command `npx hardhat test`\
 Then take a look in the test directory, what can we change in here?

 # Building our own contract